pzhaojohnson/rnacanvas/README.md

 To open a saved drawing,
 go to the form to do so
-by using the button on the welcome page or via the `File`: `Open` menu button and upload your saved drawing
+using the button on the welcome page or via the `File`: `Open` menu button and upload your saved drawing
 (i.e., the file with `.rnacanvas` extension).